Goal-conditioned dual-action imitation learning for dexterous dual-arm robot manipulation: Appendix

 \subsection{Model training details}

-This research follows model training details as described in \cite{kim2022training}.
-A rectified Adam optimizer \cite{liu2019variance} with learning rate of $3e-5$, weight decay of $0.01$, and batch size of 16 were used to train the proposed model.
+This research followed the model training details described in \cite{kim2022training}.
+A rectified Adam optimizer \cite{liu2019variance} with a learning rate of $1e-5$ for the global and local-action networks and $1e-4$ for the gaze predictors, a weight decay of $0.01$, and a batch size of 16 were used to train the proposed model.
 Two AMP EPYC 7402 CPUs with four NVIDIA a100 and Intel Xeon CPU E5-2609 v4 with eight NVIDIA v100 GPUs were used for training the model.
-Because reaching subtasks are more complex than other subtasks, they were trained for 500 epochs, and other subtasks were trained for 300 epochs.
-During execution on the robot, Intel CPU Core i7-8700K and one NVIDIA GeForce GTX 1080 Ti were used.
+Because the \textit{GraspNeck/Reach}$\ast$ subtasks are more complex than the other subtasks, they were trained for 500 epochs, and the other subtasks were trained for 300 epochs.
+During the execution on the robot, an Intel CPU Core i7-8700K and one NVIDIA GeForce GTX 1080 Ti were used.